psmukhopadhyay/OLS/README.md

 # OLS
 Open Library Systems

-This is an initiative to popularize and expand open source library application in India.
+This is an initiative to popularize and expand open source library applications in India.

 It will try to help library professionals, students and resaerchers in exploring and implementing open source library solutions.